Adjustments after installation

 We have deliberately decided not to offer any TUXEDO installation images.
 With installation images from us you would always be dependent on our images, i.e. "dependent" on us, which would contradict the Linux idea.
 In addition the maintenance of many different installation images is connected with very large expenditure and can never be as up-to-date and complete as the servers of the Linux distributions themselves.
 For this reason we offer installation support and instructions as well as driver packages.
 So you can adapt your system to your individual installation as we would do it.
 For this purpose we have the instructions to be found on these pages and an automatic adaptation script.

-The script performs the driver installation, configurations for the special keys, TUXEDO driver installation, deactivation of the shopping suggestions in the Ubuntu search, for devices with NVIDIA graphics the corresponding drivers as well as switching links, laptop mode tools for better energy control and much more.
+The script performs the driver installation, configurations for the special keys, TUXEDO driver installation, deactivation of the shopping suggestions in the Ubuntu search, for devices with NVIDIA graphics the corresponding drivers as well as switching links, TLP for better energy control and much more.
 It also checks if the drivers and configurations are already installed or have been executed and corrects them if necessary.
 You can safely execute the script several times.
 For other distributions only the driver can be used as .deb or .rpm package (e.g. with Debian on a TUXEDO Book).

 The script also adds our repository with the latest version of our own driver (Tuxedo-wmi) and other useful packages.
 This way everything can be kept automatically up-to-date.